gbv/paia/paia.md

 The `code` field is REQUIRED with request parameter `suppress_response_codes` in PAIA core.
 It SHOULD be omitted with PAIA auth requests to not confuse OAuth clients.

+The response header of a request error MUST include a `WWW-Authenticate` header field to indicate the need of providing a proper access token.
+The field MAY include a short name of the PAIA service with a "realm" parameter:

+    WWW-Authentificate: Bearer
+    WWW-Authentificate: Bearer realm="PAIA Core"

 The following error responses are expected:[^errors]